DHTMLX/docs-todolist/docs/api/configs/tags_config.md

 @short: Optional.
 An array of hashtags to be shown by default

 :::tip
-To view the list of tags, type `#` in the search field or in the text
+To view the list of tags, type `#` in the search field or in the text editor
 :::

 ### Usage